We left off yesterday with the idea that I might be more productive with an atypical schedule.

 Here is what that looks like:

-~set aside time for Stella and Dot and stick to it
+- set aside time for business and stick to it

 I’ve given myself a general framework to work within.
 I know that if I start my day on the computer, I will never get anything else done.
 So, I need to set aside blogging time for midday.
 I also know that I am far more productive when I hit the ground running which means chores will be relegated to the mornings.

 Dividing the responsibilities amongst the family will keep me from feeling overwhelmed.
 It’s being overwhelmed that often leads to procrastination.
 With that said, I need to remember that my to-do lists should be reasonable.

 Be okay with not being able to do it all.